 Cyn Alexander is the founder, artist, and CEO at Venus In Pieces, a fine art apothecary.
 She is a full-time, large-scale abstract artist and fine art photographer committed to creating slow art made from materials she's grown, hand-crafted, or personally curated.
 She is a survivor of complex trauma on a journey to manage her own post-traumatic stress disorder and inspire survivors like her to own their voices and reclaim their stories.
 In an era where everything is speeding up, Cyn is a self-taught, intuitive creator focused on fostering a slow life.

 I felt my lungs inflate with the onrush of scenery—air, mountains, trees, people.
 I thought, ‘This is what it is to be happy'. – Sylvia Plath

 While her photography explores the macro end of the world, often using selective focus to highlight specific elements of beauty, Cyn Alexander's paintings allow an abstraction from that detail-oriented view to one where representation and meaning dissolve.
-Through her use of strong textures, saturated colors, and metallic inks, her work explores themes of beauty and chaos, freedom and transcendence, and the delicate dance of light and dark.
+Through her use of strong textures, bold colors and heavy mark-making, her work explores themes of being and nothingness, freedom and constraint, and the delicate dance of light and dark.

 Cyn is the writer, director, cinematographer, and host of two YouTube channels.

 In January 2024, Cyn will launch her fine art channel to showcase her creative process, share behind-the-scenes of the running an art and candle business, and discuss the state of art and art philosophy more broadly.
 This channel will also show the development of the 2024 art garden for Venus in Pieces.